DigitalPublishingToolkit/TOD18-Geoblocking/md/22ElkinsUSA.md

 forces shaping the geoblocking of platforms and content around the world, this makes geoblocking a tricky and curious phenomenon to investigate *within* the nation’s borders.
-Many major entertainment platforms that remain geoblocked in territories around the world – Netflix, Amazon Instant Video, Hulu, iTunes, HBO Go – were created by US-based corporate entities to serve the American market first and foremost.
+Many major entertainment platforms that remain geoblocked in territories around the world – Amazon Instant Video, Hulu, iTunes, HBO Go – were created by
+US-based corporate entities to serve the American market first and foremost.
 Hulu in particular can essentially be considered a national broadcasting platform.
 Although its library has since grown to